c3g/GenPipes_Docs/docs/source/get-started/concepts/readset_file.rst

             sampleB readset3 lib0002 PAIRED_END run200 5 AGATCGGAAGAGCACACGTCTGAACTCCAGTCA AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT 33 path/to/file.bed path/to/readset3.paired1.fastq.gz path/to/readset3.paired2.fastq.gz path/to/readset3.bam

             sampleB readset4 lib0002 PAIRED_END run200 6 AGATCGGAAGAGCACACGTCTGAACTCCAGTCA AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT 33 path/to/file.bed path/to/readset4.paired1.fastq.gz path/to/readset4.paired2.fastq.gz path/to/readset4.bam

+..
+Add a note from Francois via Paul S regarding Sample definition

+.. |sample_note_francois| replace:: **Note**:  The definition of a sample in the context of GenPipes is the "input" biological sample, i.e. the sample on which processing such as IP, IgG assay (ChIPSeq Pipeline) or nothing (input) was performed.
+This is in contrast to sample being defined as the "sample sent for sequencing".